uQr/cordova-docs/DPS_test/articles/develop-apps/convert_cordova_phonegap.md

 PhoneGap is an open source framework for quickly building cross-platform mobile apps using HTML5, JavaScript and CSS.
 Adobe [PhoneGap Build](https://build.phonegap.com/) is a cloud service that allows you to quickly build mobile applications and easily compile them without SDKs, compilers and hardware.
 This article describes how to convert an Apache Cordova project created using Visual Studio to a PhoneGap project and use the PhoneGap Build cloud service.

 One of the main differences between a Visual Studio Project and the PhoneGap project is the application definition in the configuration file (config.xml).
-The following tasks are required to change your Visual Studio project into a PhoneGap project:
+Following this walkthrough will help you change your Visual Studio project into a PhoneGap project.

- 1. Create a new Cordova project using Visual Studio
- 1. Create the PhoneGap project structure
- 1. Update config.xml
- 1. Upload to cloud build
- 1. Code sign and provision the app

 ## Create a new Cordova project using Visual Studio
 To create application packages, the cloud-based PhoneGap Build only requires the web-assets of your application, which are limited to your HTML, CSS, images, .js files, and similar files.
 PhoneGap Build will probably fail to compile your application if native files are uploaded (.h, .m, .java, etc.).
 Because the project structure created by Visual Studio matches the Cordova project structure, the www folder of your project now hosts all the web assets required by your application.